r0b0t03000/BSM-Option-Pricing-Calculator/README.md

 trading days in a year).

 - **GARCH method**:
-Underlying's volatility is calculated based on the GARCH volatility estimation model.
-GARCH model is a statistical technique for modeling and forecasting financial asset volatility by predicting that the variance of an error term follows an Autoregressive Moving Average (ARMA) process.
-Its core idea is that the estimate of future volatility depends on three parameters: weights assigned to long-run variance of the underlying, previous day squared return (shock term), and previous day conditional variance (persistence term).
+The program estimates volatility using a GARCH(1,1) model, a common econometric approach for forecasting financial asset volatility.
+The model assumes that conditional variance depends on three components:
+  - the long-run average variance of the asset,
+  - the most recent squared return (shock term),
+  - the most recent conditional variance (persistence term).
+The GARCH model captures volatility clustering and provides a forward-looking volatility estimate.

 - **Implied volatility (IV) method**:
 Underlying's volatility is calculated from the volatility implied by the prices of traded options for the given underlying.
 Specifically, this is done by inputting the current market price of an option (typically a call or put) into an options pricing model, and solving for the volatility value that equates the theoretical price to the observed market price.
+If the user selects the IV method, two additional lines of output are shown:
+- **Strike price used in IV estimation**: nearest traded strike to the user’s input.
+- **Expiry date used in IV estimation**: nearest available expiry date to the user’s input.

 ## Requirements
 - Python 3.8 or higher